awslabs/aws-lambda-web-adapter/README.md

 ## Local Debugging

 Lambda Web Adapter allows developers to develop web applications locally with familiar tools and debuggers: just run the web app locally and test it.
 If you want to simulate Lambda Runtime environment locally, you can use AWS SAM CLI.
 The following command starts a local api gateway endpoint and simulate the Lambda runtime execution environment.

+## Non-HTTP Event Triggers

+Lambda Web Adapter supports non-http event triggers (such as SQS, EventBridge, and Bedrock Agents, etc.).
+The adapter will forward the event payload to the web application at the path specified by environment variable `AWS_LWA_PASS_THROUGH_PATH`.
+The default path is `/events`.
+The web application can retrieve the event payload from the request body.
+Check out [Bedrock Agent](examples/bedrock-agent) on how to use it.

 ```bash
 sam local start-api